simonjellvert/pizzavagnen/TESTING.md

 # TESTING

-## AUTOMATIC TESTING

-- Automatic testing was omitted for this project.

 ## MANUAL TESTING

-Manual tests were made by myself, friends and family and CI community members.
+Manual tests were made by myself, friends, co-workers and the owners of the Pizza Truck.

 |             FEATURE              |               ACTION               |               EXPECTED RESULT               | TESTED | PASSED |
 | :------------------------------: | :--------------------------------: | :-----------------------------------------: | :----: | :----: |